 What Causes Chapped Lips?

 When I brought up my dry, chapped lips to my dermatologist, she gave me some great information about lips and why they’re vulnerable to dryness.
-A lot of it has to do with relative thinness of lip skin compared to skin in other areas, because thinner skin is more prone to dryness.
+A lot of it has to do with the relative thinness of lip skin compared to skin in other areas, because thinner skin is more prone to dryness.

 Our lips also have fewer oil glands than other areas do, which means less natural hydration.
 And once you account for environmental factors that can dry out skin, like cold weather, makeup, UV rays, and pollution, it’s easy to see that our lips are constantly under siege, with results ranging from simple dryness to irritation and inflammation.